RyanT5/yl-training/content/post/queen.md

 #### Nights away

 You must complete 18 nights away as an Explorer Scout, Young Leader or Scout Network member, of which 12 must be camping.
-This can include nights away counted for the Chief Scout’s [Platinum](/chief-scouts-platinum) and [Diamond](/chief-scouts-diamond) awards but must be different from any nights away used in other sections of QSA such as DofE expeditions.
+This can include nights away counted for the Chief Scout’s [Platinum](/chief-scouts-platinum) and [Diamond](/chief-scouts-diamond) awards but must not include any nights away for DofE expeditions.

 #### International, community & values (ICV) list